mezelve/Eureka/README.md

 ---

 ### Software
-The Electric Imp system has (mostly) 2 scripts.
+The Electric Imp system has 2 scripts.
 One that runs on the device itself and one that runs on a server in the cloud - called the agent.
 The first one is basicalty there to interact with the IO pins, the 2nd one can send and receive data from/to the Imp and interact with other webservices like Twitter and Xively.

 #### Agent code
 Here I've used the 2 classes for Twitter and Xively (MIT license) provided by Electric Imp.